laanwj/etna_viv/doc/hardware.md

 The `STALL` command is used to stall the command queue until the semaphore has been received.
 The stall command has one argument that has the same format as the `_TOKEN` states above, except that the FROM module is always the FE.

+Within the 3D engine, not many explicit synchronization points appear to be needed.
+Some exceptions:

+- The blob issues a semaphore and stall from RA to PE when

+  - Changing depth configuration in PE
+  - Sometimes when changing stencil config in PE

+- The blob issues a just a semaphore from RA to PE, and a stall before drawing a primitive when

+  - Tile status address/configuration changes
+  - Clearing depth
+  - Clearing tile status

+- The blob issues a semaphor and stall from FE to PE before changing the pipe from 2D to 3D or vice versa

 XXX (cwabbott) usually, isa's have some sort of texture barrier or sync operation to be able to load textures asyncronously (mali does it w/ pipeline registers) i'm wondering where that is in the vivante isa